clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Profile%20ICON.png)

-Multiple mod/game configurations are managed by profiles.
-Much like how Instances manage multiple games, profiles will manage multiple configurations of a single game.
+Multiple mod and game configurations are managed by profiles.
+Much like how Instances manage multiple games, profiles will manage multiple configurations for a single game.
 The purpose of this feature is to allow users to playtest and experiment with numerous mod configurations.

 The following information will be unique to each profile:
 * Installed mods and their status (Installed/Disabled).